 Q-Tran LEDs Offer Streamlined Color Temperature Ranges

 The many opportunities for us lie within the individual project's priorities and design team.
-Here at Q-Tran, we are proud to offer products that consistently deliver whatever version of white your project is looking for.
+Here at Q-Tran, we are proud to offer architectural led lighting solutions that consistently deliver whatever version of white your project is looking for.
 As long as it's not a wedding dress.
 We don't have any of those.